ldvpublic/QualityCrowd2/core/doc/qc-script.md

 #### set
 	set <key> [<value>]
 The `set` command sets a property defined by the `<key>`-argument to the value specified by `<value>`.
-This property can be used by all further commands an its value will be set until a matching `unset`-command is processed.
+This property can be used by all further commands and its value will be set until a matching `unset`-command is processed.

 #### unset
 	unset <key>